ghackenberg/caddrive/README.md

-# FH OÖ Audit Platform
+# FH OÖ Product Audit Platform

+The FH OÖ Product Audit Platform provides and open source and license cost free solution to collaborative product audits over the Web and in virtual reality (VR).

 ## Screenshots